fastrgv/RufasSok/README.md

 In the reversed problem, there is uncertainty about the Initial puller position.
 So, before you begin, you can cycle thru all of the candidates using the "i"-key.
 But note that some candidates may be unsolvable, so choose wisely.
-OTOH, if the autosolver is capable of solving the problem, it will automatically move the puller to a valid start position, at which time you can try solving it yourself, or continue to use the autosolver and step towards the solution with each (=)-key press.
+OTOH, if the autosolver is capable of solving the problem, when invoked, it will automatically move the puller to a valid start position, at which time you can try solving it yourself, or continue to use the autosolver and step towards the solution with each (=)-key press.